madelinebriere/docker-tutorial/README.md

 Unless you already had nginx installed on your computer, you should observe that the first command prints out a nginx version while the latter does not.
 This is because all of the configuration was accomplished on the docker container, rather than your local computer.
 When you kill this container, the configuration will go with it.
 With more advanced webpages, we may need a variety of resources to be installed on the container.
 Docker handles all of this configuration without modifying your local computer settings.

 ## Docker and MapReduce
-We will now move on an use Docker for a more exciting application.
+We will now use Docker for a more exciting application.
 First, we need to install the necessary packages.
 We will be performing analysis with Python, so you will need to install Python.
 Explore how to do this using this [site](https://www.python.org/downloads/).
 Make sure to download Version 2.7.
 You also need to install the Docker Python package `docker-py`.
 On Mac, for example, this command would be:

 ```sudo pip install docker-py```